kmcd/codecast/01_command_line/script.md

   Most Unix programs can be used to form pipes.
 Some programs that are commonly used as filters are described in the next sections.
 (Note that these programs aren’t used only as filters or parts of pipes, though; they’re also useful in their own right.) wc
   The wc program is one of the most useful pipe programs, believe it or not.
 By default, the program counts characters, words, and lines in the input file or standard input, but you can constrain the output to just characters (-c), words (-w), or lines (-l).
 Counting lines turns out to be wonderfully useful.
-  A classic example is identifying how many “core” files are in the filesystem.
+  A classic example is identifying how many "core" files are in the filesystem.
   Core files are identified with the suffix .core; they’re crashed program debugging datafiles and can be deleted to free up disk space as needed.
   This is done with a call to find with the output piped to wc:
   $ sudo find / -name "*.core" -print | wc -l 13